luisveratudela/luisveratudela.github.io/pelican/content/pages/about.md

 Hi there,

 I am Luis and I don't like about me pages.
 So here we go.

-Nowadays I lead an engineering team at Polytech, aiming at making wind turbines smarter.

 My current research interest is on decision making.
 Particularly I focus on mental models.